xorye/vmyu-reloaded-electron/README.md

 All saved words, definitions and the links to the news articles they came from, can be accessed from the VMyu desktop application.
-Word definitions can be edited as well.
+Words and their definitions can be edited as well, should they be inaccurate.
+Once word definitions are edited, the changes are also available within the article's highlight hover content.
 ![With VMyu](docs/img/vmyu_desktop.gif)

 <!-- ![With VMyu](docs/img/vmyu_desktop.gif)